 I slid around the corner of the alley, went the half block to my house, and pedaled furiously right up to the large concrete steps leading up to the back door.

-When I leapt off the bike, I had to pull the door out to open it, and when I rushed past it, I looked around, but the thing was gone.
+When I leapt off the bike, the door which opened out slowed me down in my mad scramble to reach safety.
+When I rushed past it, I looked around but the thing had not reappeared.
 I rushed through the back bedroom where Joey and I slept (which was little more than the back porch boxed in), through the kitchen, and on into the house.

 Mom knew something was up because I was white as a sheet, and could not sit down.
 I was completely winded, taking huge gulps of air trying to catch my breath.
-Even after I slowed down breathing, I still was so antsy I just could not sit.
+Even after my breathing slowed I was still so antsy I just could not sit.

-Mom and Dad were incredulous at my story, and looked at each other to secretly glean what the other was thinking.
-Finally, I grabbed me some clean clothes and headed for the restroom for a bath.
-I fully expected that thing to appear in the house with me, and I was still extremely scared.
+Mom and Dad were incredulous at my story, and looked at each other as if to secretly glean what the other was thinking.
+Finally, I grabbed me some clean clothes and headed for the bathroom for a bath.
+I fully expected that thing to appear in the house with me and I was still extremely scared.

-We ambled around Corcoran a bit, visiting all the places where we lived as we were growing up.
-We actually lived in two of the work camps, not unlike those described in the Grapes of Wrath, by John Steinbeck.
+Recently, my wife and I ambled around Corcoran a bit, visiting all the places where I lived while growing up.
+As a kid I actually lived in two of the work camps, not unlike those described in the Grapes of Wrath, by John Steinbeck.

 On the way out of town we drove by our house on Whitley Ave, both front and back.
 I paid special attention to the 'haunted' house across the street, and all the jungle has been removed.
 The house has been restored and looks quite nice.
 But, I can guarantee you this: You could not give me that house, nor pay me enough money to live there!!

 The whole scene is so entranced in my psyche that I'll never be able to forget it, even though it happened in 1965, the year before I went into high school.
-That was 53 years ago, and I can remember it like it was yesterday, and I still get the same chills I got that night.
+That was more than 56 years ago, and I can remember it like it was yesterday, and I still get the same chills I got that night.